Getting Better With Age

 5. Detoxify.
 Exposure to environmental toxins heavily influences gene expression– and not in a good way.
 The good news is that using Functional Medicine approaches to remove toxins from the body can help reverse the epigenetic changes.
 Toxins can find their way into cells and sit directly on the DNA.
 This is something that I now test for in my practice.
-I had a patient who had aflatoxin (a toxin produced by mold – link to mold + cancer article) sitting on a cytochrome P450 gene, which is key for liver detoxification!
+I had a patient who had aflatoxin (a toxin produced by mold) sitting on a cytochrome P450 gene, which is key for liver detoxification!

 Here are some recent articles about toxin exposure and detoxification strategies that might be helpful:

 - Algal Blooms: The Environment And Your Health

 - PFAS: Health Risks And How To Protect Yourself

 - Banish These Five Chemicals From Your Home To Boost Fertility

 6. Use supplements.
 When it comes to healthful aging, supplements are one of my favorite tools to really target the results that you desire.
 There are many options to choose from when putting together a personalized supplement plan.
 Here are a few that I frequently use: